sdnfr/mpy_toogoodtogo/README.md

 ## Usage:

-ESP32 fetches every 10 seconds the favorite TGTG items and bot sends message to telegram messenger.
+ESP32 connects to wifi via essid and pw and fetches every 10 seconds the favorite items of TGTG account via tgtg_email and tgtg_pw.
+Telegram bot with token telegram_token sends message to telegram chat with telegram_chat_id.